 To breastfeed or not?
 It's personal

-Are you a new mom?
-Trying to figure out if you are going to breastfeed or not?
+Are you a new mom, expecting a little one?
+If you are trying to figure out how you will feed your baby?
 This article is for you.

 First, on breastfeeding.
 What do experts say?

+Let’s get started with the pros.
 Most expert guidelines recommend exclusively breastfeeding your newborn within the first hour of birth to at least six months after the child was born.
-Some experts that recommend this include: the American Academy of Pediatrics, the Academy of Breastfeeding Medicine, and the World Health Organization.
+Namely, we’re talking the American Academy of Pediatrics and the World Health Organization.

 What is exclusive breastfeeding?

-Exclusive breastfeeding means the only source of nutrition the baby will obtain.
-Some benefits of breastfeeding include: immune protection, regulation of growth, development of intestinal flora, development, and metabolism and reduced risk of maternal, infant, and child illness and chronic disease.
-In addition, it provides many benefits for the mother such as weight loss, prevention of breast and ovarian cancer.
+Exclusive breastfeeding means the only source of nutrition the baby will obtain is breast milk.
+There are so many benefits to breast milk.
+To summarize, some benefits include: immune protection, regulation of growth, development of intestinal flora, development, and metabolism.
+Additionally there is a reduced risk of maternal, infant, and child illness and chronic disease.
+Also, it provides many benefits for the mother such as weight loss, prevention of breast and ovarian cancer.

 There are many reasons why some mothers shouldn’t breastfeed.